rcos/CSCI-4470-OpenSource/Modules/Virtualization/Lab-Virtualization.md

-# Lab 9 Virtualization and Docker - 3/29/2019
+# Lab 9 Virtualization and Docker - 7/12/2019

 ## Before you start ...

-If you are running the home version of Windows 10, you need to execute a few additional steps:

-1. Download and Install the docker toolbox: [http://tinyurl.com/docker19](http://tinyurl.com/docker19)
-2. Run the Docker Quickstart Tutorial
+I **strongly** recommend doing this lab from your linux machine, USB boot or your Mac under OSX.
+Running from Windows is possible, but there are implications with other virtualization products such as ***Virtual Box*** if you do.
+Please see [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/) for more information and note the two possibilities that are given to you on that page: **Docker Community Edition (CS)**, and **Docker Desktop**.
+Then make sure to run the Docker Quickstart Tutorial to veridy the system is installed and working.

-***Make sure that there are no VirtualBox images running!***
+***Make sure that there are no VirtualBox images running whenn you do the install!***

 ## Learning Objectives: